 How PrepToDone scores your profile

-PrepToDone compares your profile against the published admissions data of 649 US universities and reports where you stand.
+PrepToDone compares your profile against the 395 US colleges that publish an admitted-student SAT range and reports where you stand.
 Every school-level figure traces back to a cited, public source.
 This page explains exactly how that works — and what we deliberately do not do.

 What we evaluate.